gvwilson/thirdbit/src/fiction/bear/index.md

 "Yes, sergeant."
 The prince cleared his throat.
 "Shall we?"

 The soldiers spread out as they rode forward.
-They were still about fifty yards away from the smugglers when Muddh raised his arm.
+They were still about fifty yards away from the smugglers when Mukh raised his arm.
 "Hello, hello!" he called.
 "So glad you could come."

 "I am Thokmay Loghan-o Prince," the prince said loudly, hoping that his